Tennis-Birthday boy Alcaraz beats Coric to reach Madrid final | Sports-Games

 He took a big step towards another Masters crown and stamped his credentials as one of the favourites for this month's French Open on a warm afternoon at the Manolo Santana Stadium with six-times Roland Garros champion Bjorn Borg watching on.
 World number two Alcaraz heaped the pressure on Coric in their first career meeting and faced stiff resistance from the Croatian 17th seed before drawing first blood with a searing forehand in the fifth game of a physical opening set.

-After wrapping up the first set on serve, Alcaraz grabbed an early break and raced to a 4-2 lead in the next, dictating terms against a fading Coric.
-He swiftly wrapped up his 28th win in 30 matches this year and celebrated by cutting a massive cake on court.
+After wrapping up the first set, Alcaraz grabbed an early break and despite a wobble on his own serve, raced to a 4-2 lead in the next as he dictated terms against a fading Coric.
+He swiftly closed out his 28th win in 30 matches this year and celebrated by cutting a massive cake on court.

-Russia's Karatsev later plays German Struff 10 days after easing past him in the final round of qualifying.
-Struff was added to the main draw after a late withdrawal and has since enjoyed a fine run highlighted by his quarter-final win over world number five Stefanos Tsitsipas.
+FAIRYTALE RUN Struff lost to Russia's Karatsev 10 days ago in the final round of qualifying but was added to the main draw after a late withdrawal.
+He has since enjoyed a fine run, ousting world number five Stefanos Tsitsipas in the quarter-final.

+The German was made to work hard for the win by Karatsev - who struggled with a leg issue late in their semi-final - and will now bid for a first ATP title in his second final.
+"It's amazing...
+I've played one final before in Munich (in 2021) with no crowd because of COVID," Struff said.

+"Now, here an amazing crowd and I think on Sunday maybe not all will be rooting for me but it's fine.
+I'm happy to reach the final and happy to win."
+In Saturday's women's final, world number one Iga Swiatek faces Australian Open champion Aryna Sabalenka.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)